Minyus/causallift/README.md

 Any feedback is welcome!

 Please create an issue for questions, suggestions, and feature requests.
-Please open pull requests to improve documentation, usability, and features against `v1.0` branch.
+Please open pull requests to improve documentation, usability, and features against `develop` branch.
 (`v0.0` is no longer active.)

 Separate pull requests for each improvement are appreciated rather than a big pull request.